buzzqw/TUS/OBSS/OBSSv2-eng.md

 You enchant a vial containing at least 9 drops of lemon.
 Each round, by spending 1 Action, you can spray up to 2 drops of lemon, out of the 9 total, at one or more targets within 30 meters.
-Make a single ranged spell Attack Roll and compare the result with the Defense of each target regardless of the number of acorns you throw at them.
+Make a single ranged spell Attack Roll and compare the result with the Defense of each target regardless of the number of drops you throw at them.
 Each drop, if it hits, deals 1d6+1 acid damage.

 **For each Magic Critical Success** obtained in the Magic Check, you can create two more lemon drops.